btm/minitest-handler-cookbook/README.md

 Usage
 =====

-* The node run list should begin with 'recipe[minitest-handler]'
+* The node run list should include 'recipe[minitest-handler]'
 * Each cookbook should contain tests in the 'files/default/tests/minitest' directory with a file with the name of 'your-recipe-name_test.rb' if you are testing the default recipe, the file should be named 'default_test.rb'

 Minitest: https://github.com/seattlerb/minitest